storytellingron/ForTheLordRPG-DarkAges/index.md

 Most rolls in the game are resolved by rolling a **d20**, applying your **Trait** bonus or penalty, and adding the die of the **Die Ranks**.

-To resolve a roll versus a trial:
+To resolve a roll versus a difficulty:

 **`d20 + Trait + DR Die`**